 - Your registration number and your invoice number.
 (Find these at the top of your printed invoice)

-- Internet Explorer or Firefox as your browser.
+- Internet Explorer, Firefox, or Google Chrome as your browser.

 When you are ready, Pay Your Annual Registration.